 Our HOCl-based wound care products are intended for the treatment of acute and chronic wounds as well as first- and second-degree burns.
 They work by first removing foreign material and debris from the skin surface and moistening the skin, thereby improving wound healing.
-Second, our HOCl products assist in the wound healing process through their antimicrobial properties by removing microorganisms.
-Since HOCl is an important constituent of our innate immune system and is formed and released by the macrophages during phagocytosis, it is advantageous to other wound-irrigation and antiseptic solutions as highly organized cell structures such as human tissue can tolerate the action of our wound care solution while single-celled microorganisms cannot.
+Second, our HOCl products assist in the wound healing process by removing microorganisms.
+Since HOCl is an important constituent of our innate immune system and is formed and released by the macrophages during phagocytosis, it is advantageous to other wound-irrigation and antiseptic solutions, as highly organized cell structures such as human tissue can tolerate the action of our wound care solution while single-celled microorganisms cannot.
 Due to its unique chemistry, our wound treatment solution is much more stable than similar products on the market and therefore maintains much higher levels of hypochlorous acid over its shelf life.

-In the United States, we sell our wound care products directly to hospitals, physicians, nurses, and other healthcare practitioners and indirectly through several non-exclusive distribution arrangements.
+In the United States, we sell our wound care products directly to hospitals, physicians, nurses, and other healthcare practitioners and indirectly through non-exclusive distribution arrangements.
+In Europe, we sell our wound care products through a diverse network of distributors.

 To respond to market demand for our HOCl technology-based products, we launched our first direct to consumer over-the-counter product in the United States in February 2021.
 Microcyn® OTC Wound and Skin Cleanser is formulated for home use without prescription to help manage and cleanse wounds, minor cuts, and burns, including sunburns and other skin irritations.
-Microcyn® OTC Wound and Skin Cleanser is available without prescription through our online store.
-In June 2022, Microcyn OTC received the Natural Personal Care Product certification from the National Products Association.
+Microcyn OTC is available without prescription through our online store.

+In June 2022, the Natural Products Association certified Microcyn OTC as a Natural Personal Care Product.

 In March 2021, we received approval to market and use our HOCl products as biocides under Article 95 of the European Biocidal Products Regulation in France, Germany and Portugal.
-The approval applies to our products MucoClyns[TM] for human hygiene to be marketed and commercialized by us, MicrocynAH® for animal heath marketed and commercialized through our partner, Petagon Limited, and MicroSafe for disinfectant use to be marketed and commercialized through our partner, MicroSafe Group Dubai.
+The approval applies to our products MucoClynsTM for human hygiene to be marketed and commercialized by us, MicrocynAH® for animal heath marketed and commercialized through our partner, Petagon Limited, and MicroSafe for disinfectant use to be marketed and commercialized through our partner, MicroSafe Group DMCC.